 International students have been part of the Gunston community's fabric since the inception of the school in 1911.
 International students attend Gunston with the aim of receiving a rigorous, personalized, and nurturing educational experience, as well as gain admission to selective colleges and universities in the United States.
-Throughout Gunston's history, we have welcomed international students from the countries of Germany, Spain, Poland, Brazil, Japan, Korea, Vietnam, and China, among others.
+Throughout Gunston's history, we have welcomed international students from the countries of Germany, Spain, Poland, Brazil, Japan, South Korea, Vietnam, and China, among others.
 International students at Gunston have the opportunity to experience American life and culture through both our school's curriculum and our varied extracurricular programs.
 Our international students live with host families within the local community, some of whom are teachers and many of whom have their own children enrolled at Gunston.
 Because of this, the Gunston experience is highly English-intensive and fully focused on an integration into American culture.
 It also means that Gunston is a less expensive option than many boarding schools.
 Our host family program allows for a comfortable, friendly, and safe environment that provides a perfect balance of the American experience and excellent preparation for admission into the most competitive colleges and universities.

 - English as a Second Language class (ESOL)